Creating learning from curiosity

 Preschooler and his child care teacher inspecting a plant

-Retention of information lasts longer when it relates to something children are interested in or want to know more about — hence the thousands of questions young children ask in the early years.
-With our Discovery Driven Learning® framework at Bright Horizons, learning experiences stem from and are built around the questions children ask, the things they wonder about, and the ideas that catch their interest and spark their imagination.
+These questions serve a good purpose.
+In the field of early childhood education, we know that young children retain information best when they are engaged in the learning process.
+Retention of information lasts longer when it relates to something children are interested in or want to know more about—hence the thousands of questions young children ask in the early years.
+With the Discovery Driven Learning® framework at Bright Horizons, learning experiences stem from and are built around the questions children ask, the things they wonder about, and the ideas that catch their interest and spark their imagination.

+Our teachers use children’s questions and ideas to develop learning experiences that allow children to pursue a question or an idea from its inception.
+From an inquiry comes research and discovery, learning new facts, finding ways to apply them, and perhaps even sharing them with others in their community.
+This emergent approach to learning is used widely across Bright Horizons learning environments.
 For example, children may ask how big a caterpillar gets.
-The children can measure how long a caterpillar has grown, while simultaneously experimenting with what it likes to eat, and then write down observations about when it is most active during the day.
+The children can measure how long a caterpillar has grown, while simultaneously experimenting with what it likes to eat, and then write down observations about when during the day it is most active.
 That one simple question leads to learning about the scientific method, handwriting practice, and connection with the natural world.
 This approach ensures that children can weave content areas together seamlessly, making learning more meaningful and engaging.

 Preschooler and his child care teacher inspecting a plant